SERVICE

 - Hazardous items or activities (cooking, open flame, generators, etc)

-2. Complete the event pre-application form
+2. Complete the event intake form

 We will review your submission in 1 to 2 days and let you know about the permits you'll need in addition to one from SFMTA.
+If you have already completed the intake form, skip to Step 4 to apply for your permit.

 3. Create a Site Plan